ghanimmustafa/ece574-spring2024/homework3/README.md

 4. **Verilog RTL Generation**: Finally, the Verilog RTL code corresponding to the netlist's FSM is generated using `VerilogGenerator.cpp`.

-To run the program after bulding it with `cmake` and `make`, follow these steps:
+To run the program after building it with `cmake` and `make`, follow these steps:

 ```
 Usage: ./hlsyn <cFile> <latency> <verilogFile>